furqanistic/deployment/README.md

 ---

-# 13. Clone Your Project
+# 15. Clone Your Application

 Go to: